vik-v/generate_some_kitties/README.md

 ```sh
 python3 gensk.py -x
 ```
-It will totaly remove all kitties from you server.
+It will totally remove all kitties from you server.
 Burn in Hell, scratchy basters!!

 ### Specifying custom URL or URL part
 For [`-c` | `--check-server`], [`-d` | `--deploy`], [`-x` | `--cleanup-db`] you may specify: